 Type 2: Chirashi Sushi

-This festive and visually stunning chirashi sushi is the one that we often serve at happy or celebratory events, such as Hinamatsuri (Girls’ Day) in March and Kodomo no hi (Children’s Day) in May.
+This festive and visually stunning chirashi sushi is one that we often serve at happy or celebratory events, such as Hinamatsuri (Girls’ Day) in March and Kodomo no hi (Children’s Day) in May.

 The rice is served in a large wooden platter called hangiri and the ingredients are mixed in and topped on the sushi rice.
 It’s often vegetarian, and if it is not, it usually contains only cooked seafood like unagi and shrimp rather than raw fish.